 How to Create a Custom Channel

-Custom Channels allow you to select from among multiple Data Sources to create a new "combination" Data Source you can use in your Dashboard.
-By creating a Custom Channel, you will be able to generate unique insights in your Dashboards which display as a data single source.
+Custom Channels allow you to select multiple Data Sources to create a new "combination" Data Source you can use across the platform.
+By creating a Custom Channel, you will be able to generate unique insights that display as a single data source.

 1] On the left side menu, click Data and then click Channels.